brikis98/yevgeniy-brikman-homepage/_posts/2019-02-03-antifragile-things-that-gain-from-disorder.md

 Examples:

-- **Architecture.** For a long time, most of architecture was developed not through mathematics, but by rules of thumb and heuristics that had been proven effective over many years.
+- **Architecture.** For a long time, most architecture was developed not through mathematics, but by rules of thumb and heuristics that had been proven effective over many years.
 - **Jet engine.** Apparently, it was developed through trial and error and for a long time, we had no real understanding of how it worked (I guess flight in general could be tossed into this bucket too).

 In other words, Taleb argues that theory typically follows practice.
 And in many cases, theory isn't all that necessary: